Matthew Beem: Career

+Beem initially began uploading videos to YouTube in 2010, posting Call of Duty gameplay.
+He later became influenced by YouTube's vlog era and creators such as Casey Neistat and Logan Paul, beginning to post similar style content to them 2019.
+In an interview with Business Insider, Beem stated it took him roughly three years to reach 100 subscribers.

-Beem, then known as mbeem10, created his current channel in January 2018, but did not begin uploading until February 2019.
-Beem's first videos were about streetwear and his sneaker collection.
-He also enjoyed making content about basketball.
-Later that year, Beem decided to make his content more "broad" and began switching up to producing videos about eating challenges, vlogs, and pranks.
-He first went viral in July 2021 after creating a custom car for MrBeast.
-He also gained attention in 2022 from a video where he turned his room into an aquarium.
-Beem is also known for building large props and statues, including the world's largest ice cream cone and largest operating iPhone.
+Beem, originally known online as mbeem10, created his current channel in January 2018, but did not begin uploading until February 2019.
+His earliest uploads focused on streetwear, his sneaker collection, and hypebeast content before shifting later in 2019 to broader-format videos such as eating challenges, vlogs, and pranks.
+Beem first went viral in July 2021 after creating a custom car for MrBeast celebrating the launch of MrBeast Burger.
+In 2022, he drew additional attention for a video in which he transformed a room into an aquarium.
+His videos frequently feature large-scale builds and oversized props, including the world's largest ice cream cone and world's largest operating iPhone.

+Personal life

+Beem graduated from Mesa Ridge High School in 2015.